-At coordinated airports in the EU, different rules may apply (see EU Regulation 95/93 as amended).
+At coordinated airports in the EU, different rules may apply (see the EU Slot Regulation).

-6.10.8 Slots of an Airline which Ceases to Operate
+6.10.8 Slots of an Airline Which Ceases to Operate

 Any airline which ceases operations must immediately return all the allocated slots for the rest of the scheduling period and for the next scheduling period (if already allocated), or advise the coordinator that it will ensure use of those slots.